|

 NUNAVUT > CANADA > INDEX

-Holiday in Nunavut - Tourist information Nunavut.
+Holidays in Nunavut - Travel information Nunavut.

-Regions in Nunavut: Baffin Island, Keewatin, Kitikmeot
+Regions: Baffin Island, Keewatin, Kitikmeot

-Nunavut's 26 communities are spread across nearly two million square kilometers, almost one fifth of Canada.
-Its population is about 28,000, 85% of whom are Inuit: Arctic Bay, Arviat, Baker Lake, Bathurst Inlet, Cambridge Bay, Cape Dorset, Chesterfield Inlet, Clyde River, Gjoa Haven, Grise Fiord, Hall Beach, Iglulik, Kimmirut, Kugluktuk, Nanisivik, Pangnirtung, Pelly Bay, Pond Inlet, Qikiqtarjuaq, Rankin Inlet, Repulse Bay, Resolute, Sanikiluaq, Taloyoak, Whale Cove
+almost one fifth of Canada.
+Its population is about 28,000, 85% of whom are Inuit: Arctic Bay, Arviat, Baker Lake, Bathurst Inlet, Cambridge Bay, Cape Dorset, Chesterfield Inlet, Clyde River, Gjoa Haven,

 Capital City of Nunavut: Iqaluit